 The balanced expenditure multiplier shows the impact of a £1 increase in final demand (with a constant composition) for HEI i.
 This multiplier value takes into account he fact that a portion of final demand will be switched from general public expenditure.
 The balanced expenditure multiplier is a weighted average of the individual HEI's multiplier and the switching multiplier ($m_i - m^p$).
-The weights are the proportions of government and other funding in the HEI's total final demand.
+The weights are the proportions of Welsh Government and other funding in the HEI's total final demand.
 The intuition is clear: switching public expenditure to the HEI has no effect on the impact attributed to the HEI's other funding sources, which continue to exert the expected impact (m_i), weighted by the share of other funds ($1-\alpha_i$).
 The public expenditure that is switched has a multiplier value whose sign and scale is determined by the difference between the HEI's own multiplier and the aggregate public sector multiplier ($m_i - m^p$), and this is weighted by the share of public expenditure in total final demand for this HEI's output, α_i .

 This discussion suggests that an extreme "policy scepticism" perspective implicitly assumes that $\alpha_i = 1$ and $(m_i - m^p) = 0$.
-However, no London HEI is funded 100% by the government, so that for all institutions $\alpha_i < 1$.
-However, the switching multiplier for the London-based HEIs in England is negative, in contrast to other regions, so that $m_i - m^p < 0$.
+However, no Welsh HEI is funded 100% by the Welsh Government, so that for all institutions $\alpha_i < 1$.
+Moreover the switching multiplier for Welsh HEI's is positive, so that $m_i - m^p > 0$.
+The balanced expenditure multipliers for all Welsh HEIs are therefore positive.

-Accounting for the possibility of alternative uses of public funding is potentially very important.
-Firstly, m_i^B must be less than m_i if the HEI receives any public funding at all.
-Traditional impact studies neglect the possible alternative use of public expenditure and so might be regarded as exaggerating the net impact of HEIs on their host regional economies where public funding of HEIs is significant.
-Secondly, in principle, even the sign of m_i^B cannot be determined a priori.
-If an HEI is heavily dependent on constrained public funding and the HEI's own multiplier is smaller than the general public expenditure multiplier (as is the case in England), its balanced expenditure multiplier might be negative.
+Nevertheless, accounting for the possibility of alternative uses of public funding is potentially very important.
+Firstly, m_i^B must be less than m_i if the

+HEI receives any public funding at all.
+Traditional impact studies neglect the possible alternative use of public expenditure and so might be regarded as exaggerating the net impact of HEIs on their host regional economies where both public funding and a regional public sector budget constraint operate.
+Secondly, in principle, even the sign of m^B_i cannot be determined a priori.
+If an HEI is heavily dependent on constrained public funding and the HEI's own multiplier is smaller than the general public expenditure multiplier, its balanced expenditure multiplier might be negative.

-The balanced expenditure multipliers for all London HEIs are shown in Figure 3, together with their conventional IO counterparts.
+The balanced expenditure multipliers for all Welsh HEIs are shown in Figure 3, together with their conventional IO counterparts.
 All of the balanced expenditure Type-II multipliers are positive but lower than their corresponding conventional values.
-All London HEIs receive significant levels of government funding, and netting out the impact of this funding inevitably reduces the measured impact of HEIs' expenditures.
-However, HEIs as a whole are relatively export-intensive, and draw a significant portion of their funds from sources of final demand outwith England.
-However, HEIs' expenditures are, on average, more import-intensive than those of the public sector.
-Accordingly, London HEIs exert negative expenditure effects relative to the public sector.
-The opportunity for alternative uses of public funds certainly does not imply negligible (or in the limit zero) expenditure impacts as is often implied by the "policy scepticism" perspective, though it does imply lower expenditure impacts attributable to HEIs per se than conventional IO impact studies imply.
+All Welsh HEIs receive significant levels of government funding, and netting out the impact of this funding inevitably reduces the measured impact of HEIs' expenditures.
+However, HEIs as a whole are relatively export-intensive, and draw a significant portion of their funds from sources of final demand outwith Wales.
+Also, HEIs' expenditures are, on average, less import-intensive than those of the public sector.
+Accordingly, Welsh HEIs exert positive expenditure effects relative to the public sector.
+The presence of a public expenditure constraint certainly does not imply negligible (or in the limit zero) expenditure impacts as is often implied by the "policy scepticism" perspective, though it does imply lower expenditure impacts attributable to HEIs per se than conventional IO impact studies imply.

-Figure 3 Balanced expenditure multipliers for London HEIs
+Figure 3 Balanced expenditure multipliers for Welsh HEIs